 What are the charges for foreclosing?

-If your lender does allow a foreclosure, the chances are that you may have to pay a foreclosure charge, which usually ranges from 3% to 6% of the principal amount that is yet to be paid.
+If your lender does allow a foreclosure, the chances are that you may have to pay a foreclosure charge, which usually ranges from 4.72% (Inclusive of applicable taxes) of the principal amount that is yet to be paid.

 Read about the current personal loan fees and charges here.